Osato28/FEM-intro-dropdown-navigation/README.md

 - [x] Cleanup + comment JS, purge+minify CSS, remove unused fonts
 - [x] Host on Pages
 - [x] Write finalized README.md
+- [ ] Ensure accessibility (lots of JS rewriting required, might need to shift to hidden checkboxes)
+- [ ] Optional: switch breakpoints in styles.css (logic of the layout) to trigger on portrait/landscape
+- [ ] Optional: use hidden checkbox instead of JS+classes to trigger toggling